xorilog/docker-telegram/README.md

 sudo systemctl start telegram@<your_username>.service
 ```

 ## Issues
 * You have to log out Telegram to close the docker container.
+* You have to create your storage directory before start using `mkdir <Your_storage_dir>` as the one created by docker is owned by root user.

 ## FAQ
 ### Docker <1.8
 Before Docker 1.8 you need to replace `--device /dev/snd` by `-v /dev/snd:/dev/snd --privileged`.

 ### QXcbConnection: Could not connect to display unix:0
+>This is old but keeping it for older users
 ```shell
 xhost +
 setenforce 0 (optional, if `xhost +` is not enough: put SELinux in permissive mode)
 ```

-do not forget to remove it after start or usage (`xhost -`, setenforce 1)
+do not forget to remove it after start or usage (`xhost -`, setenforce 1).

 The previous command is to be run on a linux machine.
-But Mac users, I have a special surprise for you.
+But, Mac users I have a special surprise for you.
 You can also do fun hacks with X11.
 Details are described [here](https://github.com/docker/docker/issues/8710).
 [This may be more convenient to read](https://gist.github.com/netgusto/931085fc3673b69dd15a1763784307c5)

 Thanks to [Telegram](https://telegram.org/) for their great app !